Class Value

 Console.printLine(i1 == i2)

 gives undefined results.
-This could legally print either true
+This could legally print either true or false, and the result may

 differ from run to run of the same code.